Top 5 risks for understaffed small businesses

 Insurance policy reviews and updates as needed

-Ensuring that your cyber liability and workers' compensation insurance policies are up to handling your current risk level will give you peace of mind and help minimize any understaffing-related losses.
+Ensuring that your cyber insurance and workers' compensation insurance policies are up to handling your current risk level will give you peace of mind and help minimize any understaffing-related losses.

 Consistent communication with your team and clients